-Coxarthrosis is a severe disabling disease.
+Coxarthrosis is a severely disabling disease.
 In 80% of patients, it sooner or later reaches the advanced stages requiring hip replacement surgery.
 These surgical interventions are effective in 90% of cases, while in the best German hospitals, efficiency rates reach 97-98%.
 The essence of the operation is that the patient's own hip joint is removed, and an artificial prosthesis is implanted instead.

 - What does an artificial hip joint consist of?